 Notice between .02 wavelength and .12 wavelengths the measured data (circles) matches the computer model closely.
-At about .02WL the conductivity in the model had to be decreased to match the actual data.
-Peak field strength was +8dBi at 24 feet (measured at 5MHz).
+At about .02WL the model and measured data depart, with the model being over optimistic by about 6 dB at very low heights.

-We can reasonably expect, over very good soil, a 5.2 foot high antenna would be down 13dB from an antenna 31 feet high.
+We can reasonably expect, over very good soil, a 5-foot high 75-meter antenna would be down 13dB from an antenna 30-ft high.
 This would be true at any distance.